Meerawks/Artis-Dev/README.md

 ### Hi there 👋

-- 🧑‍💻 I'm looking for an entry-level front-end or full-stack web developer position.
+I'm currently looking for an entry-level front-end or full-stack web developer position.
 I'm motivated to learn fast and become a valuable team member.

-- 🗂️ Watch my learning projects at pinned repositories.
+⬇️ Check my learning projects pinned below.

-- 💬 If you are interested in me, I would be glad to have a conversation ➡️ artguk@protonmail.com
+💬 If you are interested in me, I would be glad to have a conversation.

+- Mail: artguk@protonmail.com
+- LinkedIn: <a href="https://linkedin.com/in/artisdev" target=_blank>/in/artisdev</a>

 ### 🧰 Languages and Tools